adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 it.
 Web views are one of those items that are platform dependent.
 Fortunately for us, Xamarin has already thought of this and provided a facility for running platform specific code called the [DependencyService][22].

+!!! info
-> If you have already implemented authentication during the Enterprise Authentication section, this code is the same.
+    If you have already implemented authentication during the Enterprise Authentication section, this code is the same.
 You just have to alter the provider name.

-> If we run our application right now, clicking on the "Enter the App" button will result in an error.
+If we run our application right now, clicking on the "Enter the App" button will result in an error.
 You will be able to see the Unauthorized error in the debug window of Visual Studio.
 Our first step is to define an `Abstractions\ILoginProvider.cs` interface within the shared project:

 ```csharp
 using Microsoft.WindowsAzure.MobileServices;